 Last two digits:

-Last 2 digits show the carbon concentration in 0.01%.
+The last 2 digits show the carbon concentration at 0.01%.

 SAE 1045: In which 1 represents the plain carbon (non-modified) steel and contains 0.45% carbon in this type of steel.

 2. Alloy Steel

 Alloy steel is the type of carbon steel in which one or more elements other than carbon have been intentionally added, to produce a desired physical property or characteristic.